Joukowsky Institute for Archaeology and the Ancient World

 Transfer Credit for Fieldwork or Study Abroad

 Generally, to receive a full credit for fieldwork, students must participate daily in a project sponsored by a college or university for a minimum of four weeks.
-Upon their return to Brown, students must complete the Transfer Credit Approval form, and meet with JIAAW's Assistant Director to discuss whether it would be appropriate to assign credit for an equivalent course at Brown.
+Upon their return to Brown, students must follow the same the Process for Credit Transfer necessary for other forms of study abroad.
+After completing the credit request in ASK, it might be necessary to meet with the Director of Undergraduate Studies to discuss whether it would be appropriate to assign credit for an equivalent course at Brown

 Declaring a Concentration